igorw/weblog/posts/2012-12-14-sexpr-special-forms.md

         public static function standard()
         {
             return new static([
-                'define'    => new SpecialForm\DefineForm(),
+                'define'    => new SpecialOp\DefineOp(),

                 '+'         => new Func\PlusFunc(),
             ]);
         }
     }

-That's it, the `define` special form is now available, so this should work:
+That's it, the `define` special operator is now available, so this should work:

     (define foo 42)
     foo